Human rights in Morocco: Police and army reforms

 While many Moroccans regarded the presence of GUS as a relief, many others considered it as a step back to the rule of the Makhzen.

-The disbanding came after many criticisms about excesses or abuses of power were noted.
+The disbanding came after many criticisms were made about excesses or abuses of power.
 Some irresponsible actions of certain members of the unit turned over the public opinion which became discreditory.

-GUS were also accused of corruption.
+GUS was also accused of corruption.
 In many cases, civil offenders used to pay a bribe (between 10 and 20 dirhams) which led to the appearance of the popular nickname; "10 drahem".

 Capital punishment and imprisonment

 While capital punishment remains a legal penalty in Morocco, no executions have taken place since 1993, when Mohamed Tabet was executed following a 10-year moratorium.
 He was executed for various serious offences including rape, kidnapping, abduction and barbaric acts.
 It is reported that he raped and sexually assaulted up to 1,500 women over a period of 13 years.
 Between 1956 and 1993, 198 people were sentenced to death, with the Equity and Reconciliation Commission estimating that 528 people were killed during Hassan II's reign in both judicial and extrajudicial executions.

 Discussing the issue in Morocco has been taboo for decades.
 However, human rights organizations and some liberal media outlets and left-wing political parties led by the Front of Democratic Forces have been attempting to start a capital punishment debate.
-As for societal and civil movements, blogs and websites have already started debating the issue.
-The main and the newly created (2003) civil entity Coalition nationale pour l’abolition de la peine de mort au Maroc (CNAPM) (National coalition for the abolition of capital punishment in Morocco) which represents seven associations carrying the slogan Ensemble pour l'abolition de la peine de mort (Together against capital punishment) is also leading the debate.
+As for societal and civil movements, blogs and websites continue to debate the issue.
+The main and the newly created (2003) civil entity Coalition nationale pour l'abolition de la peine de mort au Maroc (CNAPM, National coalition for the abolition of capital punishment in Morocco) which represents seven associations carrying the slogan Ensemble pour l'abolition de la peine de mort (Together against capital punishment) is also leading the debate.

 At the political level the situation is paradoxical.
 Officially, the attitude of the current government is for "de facto" abolition.
 However, the Ministry of Justice has declared that terrorism is still an obstacle to "de jure" abolition and death sentences are still being handed down, especially against terrorists.
-The abolition issue was recommended by the Board of the IER Equity and Reconciliation Commission.
+The abolition issue was recommended by the Board of the IER (Equity and Reconciliation Commission).

 In October 2006, it was announced that the issue was scheduled to be presented to the parliament for a vote in spring 2007.
 A political battle between moderate Islamist parties led by the Justice and Development Party (who advocate the death sentence as being consistent with Sharia laws) and leftist parties is expected to be difficult for both.